philippejer/vala-language-server-alpha/README.md

 Also please note that this tool currently assumes that the client IDE is the latest version of VS Code and that the project is built with Meson 0.50+ (the project must have a valid `meson.build` file).
 It also should be built against a recent version of Vala due to various improvements and bugfixes made recently (step-by-step Ubuntu and MinGW-64 instructions detailed below).

+Update 10 oct 2019: it is now possible to add a simple `vala-language-server.json` file at the root of the project, to configure the source files/directories and the compiler switches (just dump the Vala compiler command line from e.g. `compile_commands.json`).

 ## Description

 This is a basic language server for the [Vala](https://wiki.gnome.org/Projects/Vala) language, which is relatively limited in scope and mostly tailored to my specific setup (see requirements).
 I do not intend to polish it much further, however it feels usable enough that I have decided to publish the source code (the current Vala IDEs seem very limited and/or obsolete).